cmdalbem/portfolio/src/pages/escapista/index.md

 # Prototyping

 To kick off exploring UI solutions we did some benchmarks, looking for similar immersive web experiences and TV UI references.
+This was particularly important since it was my first time designing such kind of product.

 <jumbo>
     <img src="./benchmarks.png"/>